 Simple At Their Core

-Ribbon microphones were used for broadcasts and recordings from the middle of the 1930s to the mid-70s.
-Ribbon mics have always had a simple design.
+Microphones were used for broadcasts and recordings from the middle of the 1930s to the mid-70s.
+Mics have always had a simple design.
 Each mic is made up of a thin piece of corrugated aluminum suspended between two magnets connected to a transformer.

 The first ribbon microphone was invented by Dr. Erwin Gerlach and Walter Hans Schottky, both German scientists.